Optimism-Educators/TechInterviewMaster/Interview/Python/Solutions/140+ Basic Python Programs/Program 114/README.md

 - The `math` module is used to access an accurate value of π (`math.pi`).
 - If the radius is 0, the volume is also 0.
 - You can change the precision by adjusting the `round()` function.

----

-Let me know if you'd like this bundled into a `.ipynb`, Markdown file, or included in your project!